 TechRepublic go further to state that “digital transformation technology spending continues to grow across all geographies and industries, the report noted.
 However, 59% of companies remain at an early stage of digital transformation maturity, or what IDC calls a digital impasse”.

-If you are one of those organisations that remain stuck in a digital impasse, it’s probably time for a discussion with FiveP to determine the best way for you to embrace the digital world and optimise your sales functionality to effectively compete in the borderless business world of 2017 and beyond.
+If you are one of those organisations that remain stuck in a digital impasse, it’s probably time for a discussion with FiveP to determine the best way for you to embrace the digital transformation and optimise your sales functionality to effectively compete in the border-less business world of 2017 and beyond.